aokray/F4A/README.md

 5.)
 Set up the database
 - Open the db_init folder and run the "create.sql" file.
 This will make the necessary database tables.
 - Optional: Run the "load.sql" file to load in the Credit Default data set example

+# Running the application
+Currently only set up to run in development environments.
+See this page https://flask.palletsprojects.com/en/1.1.x/quickstart/ for basic instructions.
+All that's really needed is the command "flask run" in the cloned directory.

 # Roadmap
 Currently, the project is in a stable state and can be deployed locally.